Lorekeeper

 • Real-time multiplayer -- Up to 6 players in the same campaign simultaneously.
 Friends can join without subscribing, removing the biggest friction point in group play.

-• World Builder -- Create custom worlds with their own lore, factions, and locations.
-The AI adapts its narration, tone, and NPC behavior to your setting -- not a generic fantasy template.
+• World Builder with AI Bot -- Create custom worlds with their own lore, factions, and locations.
+An AI chatbot helps you build settings through conversation.
+The world data feeds directly into AI context, shaping narration, NPC behavior, and encounters.

 • AI-generated images -- Characters, scenes, and NPCs get visual representations generated on demand, adding an immersive layer that no other AI DM platform offers natively.